C-Jess/Jukebox/README.md

 # Jukebox

 ## Introduction
-This webpage uses the Sptify API to allow the user to search for songs and to add them to their queue and provides playback in the browser with play/pause options.
+This webpage uses the Spotify API to allow the user to search for songs and to add them to their queue and provides playback in the browser with play/pause options.

 ## Setup
 To setup this project: